EliasVansteenkiste/FPGA-CAD-Framework/README.md

 ---------------
 The FPGA Placement Framework is released by Ghent University, ELIS department, Hardware and Embedded Systems (HES) group (http://hes.elis.ugent.be).

-If you encounter bugs, want to use the FPGA Placement Framework but need support or want to tell us about your results, please contact us.
-We can be reached at Elias.Vansteenkiste@gmail.com
+If you encounter bugs, want to use the FPGA CAD Framework but need support or want to tell us about your results, please contact us.
+We can be reached at dries.vercruyce[at]ugent.be

 Referencing the FPGA Placement Framework
 ---------------
-If you use the FPGA Placement Framework in your work, please reference the following paper in your publications: <br>
+If you use the FPGA CAD Framework in your work, please reference the following papers in your publications: <br>

-<b>Liquid: Fast Placement Prototyping Through Steepest Gradient Descent Movement <br>
+Packing:
+<b>How preserving circuit design hierarchy during FPGA packing leads to better performance <br>
+Dries Vercruyce, Elias Vansteenkiste and Dirk Stroobandt</b> <br>
+<i> IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems}, 37(3), pp. 629-642.</i>

+Placement:
+<b>Liquid: High quality scalable placement for large heterogeneous FPGAs<br>
+Dries Vercruyce, Elias Vansteenkiste and Dirk Stroobandt</b> <br>
+<i> Field Programmable Technology (ICFPT), 2017 17th International Conference on.
+IEEE, 2017</i>

+Routing:
+<b>CRoute: A fast high-quality timing-driven connection-based FPGA router<br>
-Elias Vansteenkiste, Seppe Lenders, Dirk Stroobandt</b> <br>
+Dries Vercruyce, Elias Vansteenkiste and Dirk Stroobandt</b> <br>
-<i> 26th International Conference on Field-Programmable Logic and Applications, FPL2016</i>

-You may also refer to one of our others papers if you think it is more related.
+<i> accepted for publication</i>

 Contributors
 ---------------
 Active Contributors
 <ul>
-  <li>Dries Vercruyce - <a href="mailto:Elias.Vansteenkiste@gmail.com">Elias.Vansteenkiste@gmail.com</a></li>
+  <li>Dries Vercruyce - <a href="mailto:dries.vercruyce@ugent.be">Elias.Vansteenkiste@gmail.com</a></li>
   <li>Elias Vansteenkiste - <a href="mailto:Elias.Vansteenkiste@gmail.com">Elias.Vansteenkiste@gmail.com</a></li>
 </ul>

 Past Contributors
 <ul>
+  <li>Elias Vansteenkiste - <a href="mailto:Elias.Vansteenkiste@gmail.com">Elias.Vansteenkiste@gmail.com</a></li>
   <li>Arno Messiaen - <a href="mailto:Arno.Messiaen@gmail.com">Arno.Messiaen@gmail.com</a></li>
   <li>Seppe Lenders - <a href="mailto:Seppe.Lenders@gmail.com"> Seppe.Lenders@gmail.com</a></li>
 </ul>

 Development
 ---------------
-The FPGA Placement Framework is a work in progress, input is welcome.
+The FPGA CAD Framework is a work in progress, input is welcome.